The 7 Best Small Business Loans For Bad Credit In 2019

 Make sure you meet the following minimum borrower requirements before applying for a Credibly loan:

-For Expansion Loans, your average daily balance must be over $1,000
+For Expansion Loans, your average daily balance must be at least $3,000

-- LoanBuilder, discussed above in more detail, is another poor-credit-friendly installment loan option that could be used for business expansion.
+- LoanBuilder, discussed above in more detail, is another poor-credit-friendly financing option that could be used for working capital once you have nine months in business.

 Borrowers might be able to take out a loan between $1,000 and $4,000 with repayment terms up to 36 months.
 Because rates can be expensive — APRs max out at 199% — OppLoans is generally considered a funder of last resort.
-However, if you need funding for your business venture, and have weighed the risks and benefits, OppLoans might be worth the high price tag.
+However, if you really need a few thousand dollars for your business venture and have weighed the risks and benefits, OppLoans might be worth the high price tag.

 OppLoans Borrower Requirements